dibyendumajumdar/C/docs/ctour.md

 optim  routine and a number of subroutines; the major things done are

 1. Modifications and simplifications of the  tree  so  its value may be computed more efficiently and conveniently by the code generator.

-2. Marking each interior node with an estimate of the num- ber  of registers required to evaluate it.
-This regis- ter count is needed to guide the code generation  algo- rithm.
+2. Marking each interior node with an estimate of the number  of registers required to evaluate it.
+This register count is needed to guide the code generation
+    algorithm.

-One  thing  that is definitely not done is discovery or exploitation of common subexpressions, nor is this done any- where in the compiler.
+One  thing  that is definitely not done is discovery or exploitation of common subexpressions, nor is this done anywhere in the compiler.

 The basic organization is simple: a depth-first scan of the tree.
-Optim does nothing for leaf nodes (except for au- tomatics;  see below), and calls `unoptim` to handle unary op- erators.
+Optim does nothing for leaf nodes (except for automatics;  see below), and calls `unoptim` to handle unary operators.
 For binary operators, it calls itself  to  process the operands, then treats each operator separately.
-One im- portant case is commutative and associative operators, which are handled by acommute.
+One important case is commutative and associative operators, which are handled by acommute.

 Here  is a brief catalog of the transformations carried